• Skip to primary navigation

 blueberry muffin dough inside blue muffin tin

-Once that timer goes off, check for doneness with a toothpick that comes back clean and let them cool for 10 minutes – if you can wait!
+Once that timer goes off, check for doneness with a toothpick.
+Press it down the middle of the einkorn blueberry muffin, and if it comes back clean they are done.
+Let them cool for 10 minutes before serving- if you can wait!

 The Best Part!